13 Mar 2026

 Is it really?

-That’s true!
+That’s true.
 For instance, companies like Amazon and DHL have adopted the initiative to accelerate their delivery services.

 5. Search and Rescue

 As mentioned above, thermal sensors are leveraged with drones for easy nighttime surveillance.
-And its most beneficial use case is search and rescue missions!
+And its most beneficial use case is search and rescue missions.

 Certain areas like mountains, forests, etc., might be challenging to reach for human beings.
 Therefore, drones can reach where humans can’t and can be effectively used as search and rescue tools.